Table Of Content

 Understanding the available treatment options is essential for parents and caregivers.

 Medically, an EEG will be performed if abnormal brain patterns called hypsarrhythmia are found; the first line of treatment involves hormone therapy, most commonly with adrenocorticotropic hormone (ACTH) or prednisone.
-These medications are given in high doses and can act fast to try and stop the spasms, allowing the child’s brain and nervous system an opportunity to heal and recover.
+These medications are given in high doses and can act quickly to try to stop the spasms, allowing the child’s brain and nervous system to heal and recover.

-However, like most medications, the ACTH injections are not addressing the root cause head on.
+However, like most medications, the ACTH injections do not address the root cause head-on.
 The evidence for this is the high correlation between infantile spasms and other seizure or neurological disorders later in life.
-It’s important for parents to see that there must be an original root cause(s) to the spasms that then if left unaddressed, remains and continues to cause the other developmental problems and health challenges later in life.
+It’s important for parents to see that there must be an original root cause(s) to the spasms that, if left unaddressed, remain and continue to cause other developmental problems and health challenges later in life.

 That is why we take a unique and cutting-edge approach as Neurologically-Focused Pediatric Chiropractors.
 We understand that in cases of significant conditions such as this, medical intervention is needed to manage the initial crisis and concern, but then we come alongside the parents and care team to address the root cause and nervous system dysfunction head-on.

-As PX Docs, our care protocol begins with a deep dive into the child’s case history to look for any of the risk factors discussed above.
-From there, we then move into the most important part of the process, which is our Neurological INSiGHT Scans and exam process, which allow us to find and detect the presence of subluxation, dysautonomia, and vagus nerve dysfunction directly.
+As PX Docs, our care protocol begins with a deep dive into the child’s case history to identify any risk factors discussed above.
+From there, we move into the most important part of the process: our Neurological INSiGHT Scans and exam, which allow us to directly detect subluxation, dysautonomia, and vagus nerve dysfunction.

-Once we have these initial findings, we then can begin to make gentle and effective adjustments that release the stuck sympathetic tension on the nervous system and seek to activate and stimulate the vagus nerve and parasympathetic system.
+Once we have these initial findings, we can begin making gentle, effective adjustments to release the stuck sympathetic tension on the nervous system and to activate and stimulate the vagus nerve and parasympathetic system.

-When done correctly, you can see the infant’s body immediately relax, unwind, and release so much of that long-standing tension caused by the subluxations and spasms.
-Within a matter of the first few adjustments, parents begin to report the child is sleeping much easier and for longer periods of time, has improved digestive and immune function, and far less motor (muscle) tension and incoordination.
+When done correctly, you can see the infant’s body immediately relax, unwind, and release much of the long-standing tension caused by subluxation and spasms.
+Within a matter of the first few adjustments, parents begin to report the child is sleeping much easier and for longer periods of time, has improved digestive and immune function, and has far less motor (muscle) tension and incoordination.

 Find a PX Doctor Today